etsy/feature/README.md

         }
     }

-It is an error (and will be logged as such) to ask for the variant of a feature that is not enabled.
+It is an error to ask for the variant of a feature that is not enabled.
 So the calls to variant should always be guarded by an `$feature->isEnabled` check.